cea-hpc/modules/doc/source/design/hide-or-forbid-modulefile.rst

     - definition with the highest hiding level wins
     - which means the most restrictive call wins
     - a ``--hidden-loaded`` status set is kept even if corresponding ``module-hide`` call is not the highest one
-    - the multiple definitions can come accross different modulerc files (global, modulepath or modulefile rc levels)
+    - the multiple definitions can come across different modulerc files (global, modulepath or modulefile rc levels)

 - Module specification passed as argument to ``module-hide`` and ``module-forbid`` are matched exactly against available modules